 Database permissions need to be enabled in order to use NCache SQL Cache Dependency.
 These permissions must be granted on the database where the query is executed.
-For more detail please refer to Microsoft Query Notification Permissions.
+For more details, please refer to Microsoft's Query Notification Permissions.

 GRANT SUBSCRIBE QUERY NOTIFICATIONS TO <database_user> GRANT CREATE QUEUE TO <database_user> GRANT CREATE SERVICE TO <database_user> GRANT CREATE PROCEDURE TO <database_user>

-- Replace [IP-Address] with node IP address and [User Name] with database user name.
+Replace [ip-address] with the node IP address and [username] with the database username.

-In a clustered environment, users are supposed to create SQL Service and Queue per NCache process by checking “Use custom SQL Notification Mode” checkbox in Options tab in NCache Manager.
+In a clustered environment, users are supposed to create SQL Service and Queue per NCache process by selecting the “Use custom SQL Notification Mode” checkbox in the Options tab in the NCache Management Center.

-You can also create required SQL Service and Queue using script NCacheServiceQueue.sql located at
+You can also create the required SQL Service and Queue using script NCacheServiceQueue.sql located at

-Once the environment is set, use SQL dependency using Sync Cache with SQL in Programmer's Guide.
+Once the environment is set, use SQL dependency using Sync Cache with SQL in the Programmer's Guide.